SpineJet™ Percutaneous HydroDiscectomy for Herniated Disc Treatment

 SpineJet vs Discectomy

-Traditional discectomy requires general anesthesia, bone removal, and the use of lasers and other high-energy heating elements which may cause damage to nearby muscles and nerves.
+Traditional discectomy done by a spine surgeon or an orthopedic surgeon, requires general anesthesia, bone removal, and the use of lasers and other high-energy heating elements which may cause damage to nearby muscles, soft tissues, and nerves.
 Typically, recovery time from spinal surgery is 6-8 weeks.

 Who is a Good Candidate for SpineJet?

-Good candidates for SpineJet are those who have tried more conservative treatments for herniated disc, but still haven’t found the relief they need.
+Good candidates for SpineJet are those who have tried more conservative treatments for a herniated disc, but still, haven’t found the relief they need.

 - You have no other complicating spinal conditions.